ritikpatel17/ritikpatel17/README.md

 - 👋 Hi, I’m @ritikpatel17
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Data Analytics
-- ✨I’m a CSE 2nd Year Student at IIITV
+- ✨I’m a CSE 3rd Year Student at IIITV
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science and Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...